 Next time when you visit your doctor for routine checkup and he asks you to get in front of camera to measure your pulse rate then don’t get surprised.
 Researchers at MIT have invented a new technique, where pulse rate can be measured analyzing movements of you head.

 Heart is one of the most important organ in human body.
-It beats (pumps blood in and out from heart to various body parts) in a very uniform manner.
-In order to maintain hearts functionality, it should maintain the beat rate, always.
+It beats (pumps blood in and out from heart to various body parts) in a very uniform way.
+In order to keep up hearts functionality, it should keep up the beat rate, always.
 The little increase or decrease in beat rate may cause problems.

 What is Heart Beat Rate ?